 Children work very hard at school during the day so we want to keep home-learning simple and easy to manage.
 Parents can be a great help if they talk to their children about their learning and set up a routine every night.
 Little and often is best.

-Home-learning will be set on Google Classrooms so we avoid possible contact and spread of Covid, reduce paper and keep photocopying to a minimum.
+Home-learning will be set on Google Classrooms on Monday and will be due Friday so we avoid possible contact and spread of Covid, reduce paper and keep photocopying to a minimum.

 Reading